| Episode Two And A

 a nervous breakdown, buy airline tickets at full price at the last minute to get ahead of Supertrain, and finally demonstrate

 his true love and affection for his estranged wife.
+As the episode closes, we are shown

 that Dick is up to his old tricks again.
 He's seen on the floor of what is presumably Los Angeles Union